nosos-kindynos/Computation/README.md

         function find_all_possible_paths (source,target,mapping) :

-            while all first degree connections of source have not been explored or current is not source:
+            log source to path

+            while path is not empty :

                 backtrack=True
                 for vertex = all unexplored first degree connections of current